 Rolls-Royce is currently developing an all-new aluminum spaceframe architecture for its next-generation lineup, and here we see one of the more advanced test mules out and about.
-Previously thought to be an early prototype for the next-generation Phantom, we’ve been told by Rolls-Royce that this is still a test mule, meaning the new internals are being tested under a makeshift body.
+Previously thought to be an early prototype for the new, eighth-generation Phantom, we’ve been told by Rolls-Royce that this is still a test mule, meaning the new internals are being tested under a makeshift body.

 According to the British automaker, the architecture is variable in size and ride height as it will have to underpin a variety of models including coupes, convertibles, sedans and even an SUV.
 Yes, Rolls-Royce plans to add an SUV to its lineup.
 The luxury off-roader is currently doing the rounds under the Project Cullinan code name and has itself been spotted in test mule form.